 Born in Chicago and raised in Israel, Rav Hillel van Leeuwen spent three years as a shaliach in Toronto, Canada, where he taught at TanenbaumCHAT.
-Before joining World Mizrachi as the Educational Director, Rav Hillel served as the Head of the Overseas Program at Midreshet Yeud.
+Before joining World Mizrachi as the Head of Leadership Development, Rav Hillel served as the Head of the Overseas Program at Midreshet Yeud.

 Ohad Tal was born and raised in Eilat.
 He served as a tank commander in the Armored Corps of the IDF.
 After his military service he studied at the hesder yeshiva in Sderot while working on the development of advanced systems for tanks.
 He has worked for the Western Wall Heritage Foundation and the Ir David Foundation, and has served as Jewish Agency shaliach for Bnei Akiva in the Netherlands.

 Rav Reuven Taragin, a Wexner fellow and musmach of the Israel Rabbanite, completed a B.A. in Science and Philosophy at Yeshiva University and an M.A. in Jewish History and Education at Touro College (Israel).
 He is the Dean of the Overseas Students at Yeshivat Hakotel, and serves, with his wife, Shani, as the Educational Directors of World Mizrachi.
 They also lead the Beit Medrash Program in Camp Moshava IO during the summer.
 They have six children and live in Alon Shvut.